-Essays earning a score of 8 effectively analyze the strategies Barry uses to communicate his fascination with the river.
+Essays earning a score of 8 effectively analyze the strategies used in the article to satirize how products are marketed to consumers.
 These essays may refer to the passage explicitly or implicitly.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.